dotnet/diagnostics/README.md

 ## Tools

 * [dotnet-dump](documentation/dotnet-dump-instructions.md) - Dump collection and analysis utility.
+* [dotnet-trace](documentation/dotnet-trace-instructions.md) - Enable the collection of events for a running .NET Core Application to a local trace file.

 ## New Features

 Symbol server support - The `setsymbolserver` command enables downloading the symbol files (portable PDBs) for managed assemblies during commands like `clrstack`, etc. See `soshelp setsymbolserver` for more details.

     (lldb) setsymbolserver -ms

 Before executing the "bt" command to dump native frames to load the native symbols (for live debugging only):